JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
-The code is defined to input from the sequence template, and in each iteration that input item will be set from a successive item of the sequence.
+The code is defined to input from the series template, and in each iteration that input item will be set from a successive item of the series.

 A `find-last?` does the same thing as `find?` except that it scans the table backwards.
 A `find-only?` succeeds if there is exactly one match, and rejects if there are none or more than one.
-A useful special case is `sequence sole?()`, resulting in the single item of the sequence, rejecting if the sequence has 0 or multiple items.
+A useful special case is `series sole?()`, resulting in the single item of the series, rejecting if the series has 0 or multiple items.
 Another is `find-unique?{...}` that finds all matches and rejects if there are none or they are not all equal.

 ### Replacing and aggregating

-A `for-each` structure will evaluate a `do` structure on each item of a sequence in order, resulting in an unsorted sequence with items containing the results in the same order.
+A `for-each` structure will evaluate a `do` structure on each item of a series in order, resulting in an unsorted series with items containing the results in the same order.
 If an item is rejected, it is left out of the result.
 The `for-all?` structure is like `for-each` except it rejects if the code structure rejects on any item, otherwise resulting in the replaced table.
-The `for-none?` structure does the opposite, rejecting if the code structure accepts any item, otherwise resulting in the input sequence.
+The `for-none?` structure does the opposite, rejecting if the code structure accepts any item, otherwise resulting in the input series.
 For example:

 ```
 test {
-  l = sequence{0} & 1 & 2 & 3
+  l = series{0} & 1 & 2 & 3

   // replace each item with result of structure on it (like programal map) check l for-each {+ 1} =? (clear() & 2 & 3 & 4)